 A meat sauce my sound like it's a lot of work, but don't fret.
 This meat sauce will take you less than 35 minutes to make and you don't need to wait for it to cool down.
 Start by heating up some olive oil and brown the onions and garlic.
 Toss in the veal and brown the veal.
 For the perfect meat sauce, use veal instead of beef.
 Of course, if you only have beef, you can still use it.
 Season the ground meat.
 Add the tomato paste and the trick is to brown it and mix it well into the ground meat as it cooks down, allowing the juices to evaporate.

-Add tomato puree and bring to boil.
+Add tomato puree or crushed tomatoes and bring to boil.
 Add oregano and let cook covered for about 30 minutes.
 Once the sauce is cooked, turn the heat off and add the dried basil.
 Once the sauce has cooked and is ready, set it aside and start to prepare the cheeses and noodles.

 Arranging the Noodles for Perfect Homemade Lasagna